hammerlab/pageant/README.md

 - [Download Spark](http://spark.apache.org/downloads.html)
 - Set `$SPARK_HOME` to the Spark installation directory

-Current build is against Spark 2.1.0, but some other versions will also work…
+Pageant currently builds against Spark 2.1.0, but some other versions will also work…